 After a long flight, nothing is better and more convenient than to have a private driver with a comfortable air-con car.
 The driver will be waiting for you at Phuket Airport and drive you to your hotel in Karon.

 But how far is Karon Beach from Patong?
 Karon Beach is only about 6 km from Patong.
 You can walk between the two beaches in about an hour, but it is more comfortable and convenient to take a taxi (a 10 min taxi ride).

 It takes about 35 minutes to drive from Karon Beach to Phuket Town.

 Karon Beach is a great mix of its two neighbors, Kata Beach, and Patong Beach.
 While it still has some nightlife and plenty of dining options, it is nowhere near as sleazy, busy, and noisy as its big brother Patong.
 Karon is comparable to Kata Beach, although, in my opinion, Kata offers more sophisticated options for dining and entertainment.

-Karon Beach is a favorite among families because of its beautiful and relaxed beach, a great mix of lovely hotels for all budgets, a decent number of restaurants, lots of small local shops, a temple market, and some nightlife.
+Karon Beach is a favorite among families because of its wide and relaxing beach, a great mix of lovely hotels for all budgets, a decent number of restaurants, lots of small local shops, a temple market, and some nightlife.